cookiecutter/cookiecutter-django/docs/2-local-development/developing-locally.rst

 Mail catcher
 ~~~~~~~~~~~~

+During local development it is useful to see the emails your project sends instead of delivering them for real.
+For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.
+A mail catcher is a local SMTP server that accepts those emails and shows them in a web interface.

 Mailpit
 """""""

 .. note:: In order for the project to support Mailpit_ it must have been bootstrapped with ``mail_catcher`` set to ``Mailpit``.

-Mailpit is used to receive emails during development, it is written in Go and has no external dependencies.
+Mailpit is written in Go and has no external dependencies.

-For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.

 #. `Download the latest Mailpit release`_ for your OS.